jmandel/exnex/README.md

     *   **`Research`**: Used when accessing data for ethically approved research studies, typically requiring explicit patient opt-in consent.

 ### 2.3.
 Proving the "Right": Justifications for Access
 Simply stating a `purpose_of_use` is not enough.
-The Data Requester must also provide **`justifications`** – verifiable evidence that demonstrates their legitimacy and authorization for making that specific request for that specific purpose.
+The Data Requester must also provide **`justifications`** – verifiable attestations that demonstrate their legitimacy and authorization for making that specific request for that specific purpose.

 *   **Concept:** Justifications are the "proof" that backs up the claimed `purpose_of_use`.
 They ensure that only authorized entities can access data and only for appropriate reasons.
 *   **What Justifications Do:**